Seifemichael/deep-learning-coursera-master/README.md

 ## Quiz Solutions

-There are concerns that some people may use the content here to quickly ace the course so I'll no longer update any quiz solution.

 - Course 1: Neural Networks and Deep Learning

   - [Week 1 Quiz - Introduction to deep learning](https://github.com/Kulbear/deep-learning-coursera/blob/master/Neural%20Networks%20and%20Deep%20Learning/Week%201%20Quiz%20-%20Introduction%20to%20deep%20learning.md)